semantic-foxes/dnlp_ss23/README.md

 That approach appeared to train on `SST` and `STS` datasets while preserving the quality on `Quora`.
 In the end, it produced the best results.

-### Alternative training methods[Georgy Belousov]
+### Alternative training methods [Georgy Belousov]

 Using the multiple negative ranking loss improved results in the paraphrase detection task, however, it impacted the results on the `STS` task negatively.
-(See, in particular, the 'MNRL' row in the results table below) We found that the optimal value for the exp_factor parameter is 2; increasing it beyond that does not give any significant improvement, but greatly increases training time.
+(See, in particular, the 'MNRL' row in the results table below.)
+We found that the optimal value for the exp_factor parameter is 2; increasing it beyond that does not give any significant improvement, but greatly increases training time.
 The optimal value for the `contrastive_weight` parameter is 0.5.